RxJS-CN/RxJS-Ultimate-CN/subject.md

 proxySubject.next( 3 )  // emits 3 and then 0 1 2 ( async )

 ```
+So what's interesting about this?
+It can listen to some source when that data arrives as well as it has the ability to emit its own data and all arrives to the same subscriber
 ## Subject sub types
 There are different kind of Subject, all with their own use cases.
 ### ReplaySubject